 Insights from the WID Squiggly Careers Evening…

 The following points are my squiggled down reference notes from an interesting Women In Digital International event that I attended in February 2020.
-The topic was Squiggly Careers which was facilitated by Carly Shearman with guest speakers Bernadette Stone, Zoe Caplen-Black and Karen Whiteford.
+The topic was Squiggly Careers with guest speakers Bernadette Stone, Zoe Caplen-Black and Karen Whiteford.

 I picked upon a few common themes as I listened to these three distinguished female professionals during the course of the evening.
 Throughout their squiggly careers they have retained their positive attitude and embraced the change that was thrown their way.
 I won’t try to summarise their stories, rather expand on a few points that I found particularly interesting.